 Disadvantages of using the term ‘Due Upon Receipt’:

-The drawback of using due on receipt method is that first of all there is no assurance that the client will make the payment on the next business day.
-This is because, at times, clients themselves are waiting for their own payment and hence are incapable of paying you for the services.
-Moreover, there are clients who would only want to pay yours after checking the work and usually with certain corrections as per their need.
-Of course, you need to submit the work as per your client’s specifications but this will also delay for you in receiving your payment.
+The drawback of using the due on receipt method is that there is no assurance that the client will make the payment the next business day.
+This is because, at times, clients themselves are waiting for their payment and hence are incapable of paying you for the services.
+Moreover, some clients would only want to pay yours after checking the work and usually with certain corrections as per their need.
+Finally, you need to submit the work as per your client’s specifications, but this will also delay you in receiving your payment.

-To conclude due on receipt, it is an invoice term used to get paid fast so that your own work, the business do not get affected with cash flow.
+To conclude, due on receipt is an invoice term used to get paid fast so that your work does not get affected by cash flow.
 There are few downsides to it, but mostly it benefits freelancers and business owners who need the money right away.
 You can get the benefit of due on receipt with our online invoice maker app.